 It’s just like the other checks and balances Google uses throughout its many processes.
 And like the others, they’re all in the pursuit of a better search experience for the user.

-If you made it to the end, give yourself a pat on the back—you’ve just learned some valuable lessons about how Google, the thing that makes the internet go ‘round, works.
+If you made it to the end, pat yourself on the back—you’ve just learned some valuable lessons about how Google, the thing that makes the internet go ‘round, works.

 But now what do you do with all this information?

 Maybe you’re inspired.
-Maybe you’re ready to apply all you’ve learned into making your site hit the first page.
+Perhaps you’re ready to apply all you’ve learned into making your site hit the first page.

 Or maybe you’re in full-on panic mode.
-Maybe you’re suffering from information overload.
+Perhaps you’re suffering from information overload.
 And you know what?
 We can’t exactly blame you.

 Let SEO Inc. make sense of it all for you.
 Better yet, let us help your website get on the path to better rankings.
-We’ve been giving sites the first-page treatment for over 18 years, and you can bet we can strove to give you the same with our award-winning SEO services.
+We’ve been giving sites the first-page treatment for over 18 years, and you can bet we can strive to provide you with the same with our award-winning SEO services.

 Give us a call and let’s get started.